Itokwaa/itokwaa/README.md

 Welcome to my profile, where I document my ongoing battle with the goblins but often frustrating art of digital creation.
 I'm currently new and am dedicating my time to figuring out why my projects work flawlessly in the tutorials but decide to put up a fight on my local machine.

-Current Mission: Turning coffee into clean, functional code (still optimizing the conversion rate).
+Current Mission: Turning my very cool codes to a life.

-Skills Under Development: I'm actively learning the fundamentals, focusing heavily on HTML, CSS, and JavaScript.
-Embrace the mistakes with me—that's where the learning happens!
+Skills Under Development:

 Thanks for stopping by!
 Let's connect and share the coding joy/struggle.